 The Open Source version is available on the download page, and you can find commercially licensed packages on the Qt Account Portal.
 Please post issues in our bug tracker.
 You can also find us on IRC in #qbs on chat.freenode.net, and on the mailing list.
 The documentation and wiki are also good places to get started.

 Qbs is also available on a number of packaging systems (Chocolatey, MacPorts, Homebrew) and updated on each release by the Qbs development team.
-It can also be installed through the native package management system on a number of Linux distributions including but not limited to Debian, Ubuntu, and Arch Linux.
-An official Fedora package is in progress and should be available in a future release of Fedora.
+It can also be installed through the native package management system on a number of Linux distributions including but not limited to Debian, Ubuntu, Fedora, and Arch Linux.

 Qbs 1.10 is also included in Qt Creator 4.5, which was also released this week.